 - You completed English Composition and/or Intermediate Algebra at an accredited college or university, within the past five years, and with a grade of 2.0 or higher.

 - You previously earned a Bachelor of Arts, or Bachelor of Science degree from an accredited college or university.

 - You previously earned an Associate of Arts, or Associate of Science degree from a Washington State Community or Technical College.

-- You took the ACCUPLACER, COMPASS OR ASSET assessments at another college within the past two years (if your assessment scores were obtained at another Washington State Community or Technical College, see Placement Reciprocity below).
+- You took the ACCUPLACER, COMPASS assessments at another college within the past two years (if your assessment scores were obtained at another Washington State Community or Technical College, see Placement Reciprocity below).

 EdMail: You are required to use it!
 It is the way we communicate with you.